Hamburger

 Corporation (Sociedad Anónima)

-Shares are subject to pre-emptive rights in a corporation.
+The subscription of shares is subject to pre-emptive rights in a corporation.

 Simplified Stock company (Sociedad por Acciones Simplificada)

-Shares are subject to pre-emptive rights in a simplified stock company.
+The subscription of shares is subject to pre-emptive rights in a simplified stock company.

 Czech Republic